sam-evolv/GreeneMechanicalGro/README.md

 - `hours` - Business hours
 - `meta.siteUrl` - Your actual domain when deployed

 Simply edit `site.config.ts` and the changes will automatically appear across the entire website.
+The JavaScript in `src/main.ts` dynamically populates contact information from the config file into the HTML, ensuring a single source of truth.
+This also updates the Schema.org JSON-LD for SEO automatically.

 ## How to Deploy on Netlify